ConnectyCube/connectycube-reactnative-samples/RNVideoChatConf/README.md

 - Switch camera
 - Snack bars to notify users about changes

-The sample provides 2 mods:
-  - Calling mode, with call/accept/reject signals
-  - Guest Room modde, where any user can join a call by link.
-To create a guest room you can click on a 'Guest Room' button and then share an url with other users.

-There is a live demo working in a 'Guest Room' mode available https://teatalk.connectycube.com

 ## Documentation

 ConnectyCube React Native SDK getting started - [https://developers.connectycube.com/reactnative](https://developers.connectycube.com/reactnative)